 When you open Timers, you will see a window like the one shown below.
 Depending on whether you imported anything from ProPresenter 6 or have already used Timers, you may or may not have existing timers listed.

-Click the plus (+) button in the lower right corner to add a new timer.
+Click the plus (+) button in the upper right corner to add a new timer.
 This will add the default timer, which is a traditional countdown timer.
 There are two key things we'll look at right now.
 The first is the text box that says "Timer".
 You can rename the countdown with this text box.
 The second is the Duration.
 The countdown timer uses the format of HOUR : MINUTE: SECONDS.
 If you want a timer to run for 1 hour, 37 minutes, and 30 seconds, you would 1:37:30.
 This format will update to read 01:37:30.
 If you want a 5 minute countdown, you would enter 5:00.
 This format will update to read 00:05:00.
 There is no need to put the leading zeros in, since ProPresenter adds them automatically.

 There are two additional timer formats available.
 Click the clock symbol next to the name text box to access the drop down menu that allows you to switch formats.
 The two additional timer formats are: Countdown to Time and Elapsed Time.